 The marketing lingo has evolved a lot in the last five years.
 Cloud databases, cloud data warehouse, data lakes and the modern data stack all refer to the same trend but with nuances in architecture and capabilities.
 If you're a Salesforce expert, this blog will inform you on the leaders in the cloud data warehouse market.

 Core capabilities of cloud databases

 Overall, for Salesforce Connect you need to have speed, scalability and connectivity.
-While Salesforce Connect was originally used for OData integrations, connecting live to your legacy ERP database is a bad idea.
+While Salesforce Connect was originally used for OData integrations, connecting live to your legacy application database is a bad idea.

-Connecting live to your legacy ERP database is a bad idea
+Connecting live to your legacy application database is a bad idea

 Not least because of how this workload will disrupt its performance.
 The significant gains will come from centralizing enterprise data and creating better data processing steps.